jetstack/navigator/docs/proposals/pilots.md

 Pilots underlying application's leader election.
 Whether this is a reasonable idea should be a decision left to the developer implementing the Pilot, taking into account the Navigator API server's availability guarantees.

+### Expected behaviour

+The general operation of a pilots lifecycle can be split into 5 phases.
+These phases are unrelated to the phases described by the Pilot resource (e.g.
+'Running', 'Decommissioned'), and are used internally only.
+Phases as described in the Pilot resource are described at a higher level of abstraction, and the determination of the current Pilot resource phase is left up to the actual Pilot implementation.

+* **initializing** - initially, all instances of pilot are in this phase.
+In this phase, the pilot is waiting for the initial Pilot resource for the pilot to exist in the apiserver.
+Once the config has become available and is validated successfully, the pilot will transition into the next phase.

+* **preStart** - the preStart phase is before the application process has started, but after the initial configuration has been validated.
+Hooks here will be executed according to the rules they specify.

+* **postStart**

+* **preStop**

+* **postStop**